Last Updated May 30, 2020

 I’ve continually found this to be true.

-That is one reason why real estate prices in Yerevan can actually be higher than in other places in the region like Tbilisi.
-Even though the average wage is lower in Armenia, real estate is higher because of Armenia’s wealthy diaspora that works their butt off overseas and then comes back to spend their money.
+That is one reason why real estate prices in Yerevan can actually be higher than in other places in the region like Tbilisi, despite the fact that the average wage is lower in Armenia.

 Having gotten to know a lot of Armenians in my recent travels, I found them to be really on the ball while also being in a country that is off the radar from the more obvious places like Ukraine or Romania.

-Many people have started to catch on to many of the “freelancer countries.”
+Many people have started to catch on to the main “freelancer countries.”
 The Philippines, India, and Ukraine have become household names and others are becoming known in their respective communities.
 But no one is talking about Armenia.

 Costs are low in Armenia and even a recent college graduate is doing relatively well if they earn $300 a month.
 If they make $600-$800 a month, they’re pretty darn happy.
 And once you start paying them into the four figures — at least for folks in their 20s who are hungry and ambitious — you are basically the best option they’ve ever seen.